Carl Craig (Carl Craig): Artist Biography

 Craig directed the recording of one of the DJ Kicks series of albums recorded and released by Studio!
 K7.
 The musician spent several months in London.

-Later, in 1996, he returned to Detroit to focus on his Planet E label.
-Eich".
+Later, in 1996, he returned to Detroit to focus on his label Planet E. At his own studio, he recorded a new album from Paperclip People called "The secret Tapes of Dr. Eich".

 Basically, the album consisted of previously released singles.

-New Year brought listeners a full-fledged work of Carl Craig - LP "Carl Craig, more songs about food & Revolutionary Art".
+The New Year brought listeners a full-length work by Carl Craig - the LP "Carl Craig, more songs about food & Revolutionary Art".

 For most of 1998, the musician toured around the world under the pseudonym Innerzone Orchestra with a jazz trio.

-The project also released the "Programmed" LP, bringing Craig's number of full-length albums to seven.
+The project also released the LP "Programmed", increasing the number of Craig's full-length albums to seven.

 However, only three of them appeared under his real name.